-In 2003 WHO and FAO issued a joint report calling for a reduction of population salt intake to less then 5 gr. a day.
+In 2003, WHO and FAO issued a joint report calling for a reduction of population salt intake to less then 5 gr a day.

-At the 2006 WHO held a Technical Forum in Paris, "Reducing salt intake in populations "where global experts recommended that national programs be built around three "pillars":
+In 2006, WHO held a Technical Forum in Paris on Reducing Salt Intake in Populations, where global experts recommended that national programs be built around three "pillars":

-- Product reformulation, through engagement of food manufacturers, distributors and providers. - Consumer awareness and education campaigns, including information on the deleterious effects of salt and instruction on reading nutritional labels. - Environmental changes to make healthy choices the easiest and most affordable option for everyone, at all socioeconomic levels.
+- Product reformulation, through engagement of food manufacturers, distributors and providers. - → Consumer awareness and education campaigns, including information on the deleterious effects of salt and instruction on reading nutritional labels. - → Environmental changes to make healthy choices the easiest and most affordable option for everyone, at all socioeconomic levels.
 This includes elements such as pricing strategies and development of clear labeling systems.

-In 2007 WHO held second expert consultation "Salt as a vehicle for fortification" that offers expert insight on the potential conflict between salt reduction for prevention of cardiovascular diseases and iodine fortification for prevention of iodine deficiency.
+In 2007, WHO held second expert consultation Salt as a Vehicle for Fortification, which offers expert insight on the potential conflict between salt reduction for prevention of cardiovascular diseases and iodine fortification for prevention of iodine deficiency.

-Salt reduction initiatives in the Americas:
+Salt Reduction Initiatives in the Americas

-Salt related policies/activities are reported for Argentina, Brazil, Bolivia, Canada, Chile, Costa Rica, Ecuador, Guatemala, Panama, Paraguay, Uruguay and the US.
+Salt-related policies/activities are reported for Argentina, Brazil, Bolivia, Canada, Chile, Costa Rica, Ecuador, Guatemala, Panama, Paraguay, Uruguay and the US.
 In South America, there are notable examples of salt reduction programs in Brazil, Chile and Argentina.